1. Purpose of the Board Charter

 This Board Charter is established to promote high standards of corporate governance and is designed to provide guidance and clarity for Directors and management with regard to the role of the Board and its committees.
 This Board Charter does not overrule or pre-empt the statutory requirements and other relevant statutes.
 This Board Charter shall form an integral part of each Director’s fiduciary duties and responsibilities.

 2.1.
 The Board shall be of a size and composition with the benefit of diversity in perspectives, competencies, extensive experience, knowledge and skills to deal with the current and emerging issues of the Company business.
 Thus, The Board acknowledges the importance to promote gender diversity and does not set a restriction on having female director(s) on the Board.

 2.2.
-The Board shall comprise at least two (2) Directors or one-third (1/3), whichever is higher, of the Board of Directors who are Independent Directors.
+The Board shall comprise at least three(3) independent Director, whichever is higher, of the Board of Directors who are Independent Directors.
 If the Chairman is not an Independent Director, the Board shall comprise a majority (more than half) of Independent Directors.

 2.3.
-The appointment of a new member to the Board is only made after consultation with the Nominating and Remuneration Committee (“NRC”).
+The appointment of a new member to the Board is only made after review and assessment with the Nominating and Remuneration Committee (“NRC”).